“Are your eyes naturally that color?”

 “Well, don’t worry.,” Maria chuckled, heartily patting him on the shoulder.
 “You are part of my crew, so I will protect you now.”

 When Maria arrived in her quarters, she threw herself onto her hammock and closed her eyes.
 It did not take her long to fall asleep.
 It never did.

 She enjoyed dreaming.
 It wasn’t unlike being awake.
-She could wander around and do as she pleased just as usual but with a bit more flair.
-When she’d discussed her dreams with Conta one day, Conta had suggested that perhaps Maria’s dreams were lucid ones.
+She could wander around and do as she pleased as usual, but with a bit more flair.
+When she’d discussed her dreams with Conta one day, Conta had suggested that perhaps Maria’s dreams were lucid.
 But Maria didn’t quite understand it.

 Recently, however, her dreams were different.
 But not in a bad way.
 And she could always tell when her dreams were going to be different.
 Like now.
 It was happening.
 She could feel it.
 Pinpricks at the very recesses of her mind.

 Flashes of people she vaguely recognized and their unfolding lives greeted her.

 Spirits.
 They had to be.
 Ghosts, maybe.
 How fun to be able to watch them.
 She wished she could speak to them, but oftentimes they didn’t hear her.